cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/research.md

 - Research has informed product decisions by either framing the problem we are trying to solve or testing assumptions and hypotheses we previously had.

 ## What methodologies have we used?
-We have used quantitative and qualitative techniques and tools to actively and systematically engage with the public.
+We use quantitative and qualitative techniques and tools to actively and systematically engage with the public.
-We have used surveys on specific topics, feedback on site, intercepts to gather data from our existing visitors, call center referrals, usability testing sessions and interviews amongst other techniques.
+We use surveys on specific topics, feedback on site, intercepts to gather data from our existing visitors, call center referrals, usability testing sessions and interviews amongst other techniques.

 ## When do we do research?
 In general the trigger for research starts with: